Industry GuidesJune 8, 2026

 Meeting Court E-Filing Size Limits Through PDF Compression

 Every major federal and state e-filing system imposes a maximum file size per document, and these limits catch attorneys off guard when submitting scanned exhibits.
 PACER (federal courts): 10 MB per document.
 New York NYSCEF: 10 MB.
 Texas eFile Texas: 5 MB.
 California TrueFiling: 25 MB.
 Illinois eTribunals: 10 MB.
 Florida ePortal: 10 MB.
 Michigan MiFILE: 25 MB.
 Washington eCourt: 5 MB per document.
 A scanned document typically produces 50-150 KB per page at 150 DPI, or 200-400 KB per page at 300 DPI — the standard for court-legible scanned documents.
 A 50-page scanned contract at 300 DPI easily reaches 15 MB.
 A scanned deposition transcript of 180 pages at 300 DPI can reach 45-65 MB before optimization.
 These files fail standard e-filing portal upload checks and require reduction before submission.
 LazyPDF's compression tool uses Ghostscript processing to reduce PDF file sizes by 40-85% while preserving legibility.
 In measured testing on real legal documents: a 48 MB scanned deposition was compressed to 9.1 MB (81% reduction) while remaining fully readable at 100% zoom; a 22 MB scanned exhibit package was compressed to 4.7 MB (79% reduction) with no visible quality degradation; a 15 MB contract with embedded signatures was reduced to 3.2 MB (79% reduction).
-For a complete explanation of compression presets and how to choose the right setting for court-legible output, see our guide on <a href='/en/blog/compress-pdf-without-losing-quality'>compressing PDFs without quality loss</a>.
+For a complete walkthrough of compression presets optimized specifically for PACER, NYSCEF, and state court portal limits, see our dedicated guide on <a href='/en/blog/compress-pdf-for-court-filing'>compressing PDFs for court filing</a>.
+For general quality-preserving compression outside the legal context, see our guide on <a href='/en/blog/compress-pdf-without-losing-quality'>compressing PDFs without quality loss</a>.
 The compression workflow takes under 30 seconds for most legal documents — upload the file, select the medium compression preset, download the optimized PDF.
 The medium preset maintains 150 DPI resolution throughout the document, which exceeds most court legibility standards and passes visual inspection at standard monitor resolution.
 Attorneys should verify compressed documents before filing by printing one page at standard court quality settings and confirming text remains fully legible.
 If any loss of readability appears on critical exhibit pages, use the light compression preset, which achieves 40-60% reduction with minimal visual change.

 1. 1Step 1: Open LazyPDF's Compress PDF tool at /en/compress and upload the document that exceeds your court's file size limit.